NickN-Eng/NickN-Eng.github.io/_posts/2025-03-10-engineering-llm-assistant.md

 ## Benchmark: ChatGPT-4o Limitations

-Using ChatGPT-4o (with web search) as a baseline, I found that the model predominantly drew information from web articles and forums (e.g., eng-tips.com, concrete.org.uk), lacking access to licensed authoritative documents.
+Using ChatGPT-4o (with web search) as a baseline, I found that the model predominantly drew information from web articles and forums (e.g., eng-tips.com, concrete.org.uk), since it lacked access to licensed authoritative documents.

 Responses varied notably in quality, referencing different sources for identical queries.
 Additionally, the absence of consistent guidance from reputable institutions reduced the reliability of provided information.